How to Prepare For a Puppy, for Training Classes, and for Life with Your New Family Member

 Crate Training and Housebreaking

 Crate training and housebreaking are perhaps two of the most practical aspects of preliminary training.
-The crate becomes a sanctuary for your puppy, providing them with a safe space which is particularly useful both during training and throughout their life.
+The crate becomes a sanctuary for your puppy, providing them with a safe space that is particularly useful both during training and throughout their life.
 Housebreaking teaches essential self-control, helping manage their impulses and establishing a routine.

 Establishing these parameters as a part of home training can significantly ease the transition to training classes, where they might encounter similar crate scenarios during breaks or need to adhere to scheduled potty times.